 These two important communities had a place to meet; exchange ideas, and perhaps even kick start some collaborative projects.

-This event is the second in a series (first was for Merge 2011).
+This event was the second in a series (first was for Merge 2011).